envisioning/vocab/vocab/Geometric Deep Learning.md

 title: Geometric Deep Learning
 summary: Field of study that extends DL techniques to data that is structured as graphs, manifolds, or more general topological spaces.
 ---
-## Field of study that extends DL techniques to data that is structured as graphs, manifolds, or more general topological spaces.

-Detailed explanation:
 Geometric Deep Learning (GDL) is predicated on the principle of leveraging the inherent geometric structures within data, a concept not typically addressed by traditional neural network approaches that assume the data is represented in Euclidean space.
 GDL algorithms interpret the data's shape and structure, such as social networks, molecular structures, or 3D shapes, and can process this non-Euclidean data efficiently.
 This method is crucial for tasks where the relational or spatial positioning of the data points significantly impacts the output, allowing for more nuanced pattern recognition and decision-making processes.
 For example, in the analysis of social networks, GDL can identify communities and predict connections based on the graph structure of the network.

 Historical overview: